Wil-Ro/BlogPosts/posts/Useful Notes/ClearLine.md

 [Los angelese fires spread 7km in 5 hours in biggest wildfire in californian records.](https://www.bbc.co.uk/news/articles/cg525q2ggl4o) Called["Costliest natural distaster in US history"](https://www.bbc.co.uk/news/articles/c07g73p4805o) by Biden

 ### Climate change is an actual issue that will kill millions if not billions
-To paraphrase "The Uninhabitable Earth" by [David Wallace Wells](https://en.wikipedia.org/wiki/David_Wallace-Wells) (well respected climate journalist)
+The below is a paraphrasing of "The Uninhabitable Earth" by [David Wallace Wells](https://en.wikipedia.org/wiki/David_Wallace-Wells) (climate journalist for the Guardian and New York Times).
+Its worth noting he's been considered somewhat alarmist though not incorrect.
 > Global warming is not an arctic saga unfolding remotely.
 It is not exclusively a matter of sea level and coastlines, it is an enveloping crisis sparing no place and no life un-deformed.

 > There is no analogue to the scale or scope in human history.